Friday, 21 April 2017

 ARCHITECTURE

-Kali statue on the Artha mandapam pillar
+Kali statue on the ardha mandapam pillar

-Lord Shiva Urthuva Thandavar opposite to Kali
+Lord Shiva Urthuva Thandavar, opposite to Kali

 The Nayaka period person's image on the pillar, who constructed this mandapam